 Common Types Of Ransomware

-As new ransomware variants arise on a regular basis, it can be difficult to keep track of the different strains.
-While each of these strains of malware are different, they often rely on similar tactics to take advantage of users and hold encrypted data hostage.
-Here are some of the most common types of ransomware out there:
+As new ransomware variants arise regularly, it can be challenging to keep track of the different strains.
+While each of these malware strains is different, they often rely on similar tactics to take advantage of users and hold encrypted data hostage.

 Cerber targets cloud-based Microsoft 365 users and has impacted millions of users using an elaborate phishing campaign.
-This type of malware emphasises the growing need for SaaS backup in addition to on-premises.
+This type of malware emphasizes the growing need for SaaS backup in addition to on-premises.

 Ransomware has been around in some form or another for the past two decades, but it really came to prominence in 2013 with CryptoLocker.
 The original CryptoLocker botnet was shut down in May 2014, but not before the hackers behind it extorted nearly $3 million from victims.
 Since then, hackers have widely copied the CryptoLocker approach, although the variants in operation today are not directly linked to the original.
 The word CryptoLocker, much like Xerox and Kleenex in their respective worlds, has become almost synonymous with ransomware.